KDE/digikam-doc/post_processing/metadata_editor.rst

 Status
 ~~~~~~

-This view records workflow information.
+This view supports editing of workflow information.

-    - **Title**: this checkbox allows to edit the shorthand references of content.
+    - **Title**: this checkbox allows you to edit the shorthand references of content.
-    - **Nickname**: this checkbox allows to edit the short informal name for the resource.
+    - **Nickname**: this checkbox allows you to edit the short informal name for the resource.
-    - **Identifiers**: this checkbox allows to edit the strings that identifies content that recurs.
-Multiple text entries can be append to the list.
+    - **Identifiers**: this checkbox allows you to edit the strings that identify content that recurs.
+Multiple text entries can be appended to the list.
-    - **Special Instructions**: this checkbox allows to edit the editorial usage instructions.
+    - **Special Instructions**: this checkbox allows you to edit the editorial usage instructions.

 .. figure:: images/metadata_editor_xmp_status.webp
     :alt: